rsnel/mpfaudioutils/README.md

     xxxx is the hexadecimal 'filename'
     yyyy is the hexadecimal loading address
-    zzzzzz is an even number of hexadecial digits that represent the data
+    zzzzzz is an even number of hexadecimal digits that represent the data

 Note that there is no \r at the end of the line.
 We use the UNIX convention for text files.
 To convert, use `dos2unix(1)`.